gnolang/genesis/CONSTITUTION.md

 The quorum necessary for a proposal to be valid is 40%.
 The denominator shall be the number of bonded GNOT tokens.

 A Simple Majority in gno.land Governance is defined to be exactly “more than half”.
-No proposal is considered to have passed in gno.lad with a Simple Majority; a Supermajority or Constitutional Majority is required.
+No proposal is considered to have passed in gno.land with a Simple Majority; a Supermajority or Constitutional Majority is required.
 A Supermajority in gno.land Governance is defined to be exactly "more than two thirds".
 This is distinct from a Supermajority in DAO council governance which is defined to be exactly “two thirds or more”.
 For clarity, 3 out of 4 votes is necessary for a Supermajority in gno.land Governance, but 2 out of 3 is sufficient for a Supermajority in DAO council voting.
 The Constitutional Majority threshold is defined to be exactly “more than 90%”.
 These definitions of majority cannot change even by a Constitutional Majority.

 The minimum voting period for a proposal is 3 weeks.
 To ensure adequate representation and participation, the governance process must extend the voting deadline to guarantee a minimum of 2 weeks of voting after the minimum quorum has been met.

 ### Section 2: Laws

-This Constitution allows the creation and enactment of laws as means to complement and enhance its content, restrictions, provisions and established processes.
+This Constitution allows the creation and enactment of laws as means to complement and enhance its content, restrictions, provisions, and established processes.

 Laws shall be enacted to address specific governance, economic, and operational aspects, and must align with the principles and framework established by this Constitution.
 In cases where laws conflict with this Constitution, this Constitution shall always prevail.
 The gno.land Governance structure will include the GovDAO and its sub-DAOs.
 Each DAO may create its own bylaws to govern its operations, provided they do not conflict with this Constitution, overarching laws or any mandates issued by GovDAO.
 Mandates issued by an ancestor of a DAO are binding and cannot be amended or repealed by those DAOs or their sub-DAOs and remain in effect unless modified or repealed.
 Any DAO bylaws that conflict with its Governing Documents shall be deemed invalid and abrogated.